mu28579/academic-kickstart/content/post/rRSim.md

 {{< figure library="1" src="inputName.png" title="Input file name window" >}}

   * Once the open file button is clicked, the preceeding window appears which allows the user to enter the appropriate file name.
-If an incorrect file name is given, the user is shown an error message.
+If an incorrect file name is given, the user is shown the error message below.

 {{< figure library="1" src="error.png" title="Error Message" >}}

+  * Below is an example of an input file.
+The file contains 3 colums.
+The first two columns are the ID's of two routers and the third column is the distance between the two routers.

+{{< figure library="1" src="inputFile.png" title="Sample Input File" >}}